dportik/dadi_pipeline/README.md

 What's new in version 3.1?

 + All scripts have been upgraded to Python 3 (tested with 3.7), allowing compatibility with dadi v2.
-+ Prints perturbed starting parameters to screen for each replicate, allowing comparisons to other replicates and to final optimized parameters.
++ Prints perturbed starting parameters to screen for each replicate, allowing comparison to final optimized parameters and to starting parameters of other replicates.

 ## **Dadi Pipeline Overview** <a name="PO"></a>